MICHELE NORRIS, Host:

-UNIDENTIFIED READER #2: The markets will end up understanding.
+READER: The markets will end up understanding.
 Financial stability is important, but the sovereignty and interests of the people come before that.
 Maybe we've forgotten about that.
 Better to look at the crisis now than to weaken our financial institutions for years to come.

 CHACE: Call the idea that the Germans would exit the euro incredible, but this has been a weird summer in Europe.
 Some investors have been wondering if the euro can survive with so many of its members deeply in debt.
 Other parts of the series played perfectly into this paranoia.

 KENNEY: This is fiction, remember, but the series used real names like French President Sarkozy and German Chancellor Merkel.
 But what might have shaken the markets is that the series also uses fake quotes about the downfall of very real banks.